Josef Hammar: Second Boer War

 After the siege of Ladysmith was broken, Hammar's commando moved up to the Biggars mountains under constant shelling.
 Hammar escaped unharmed but somewhat starving as the only things they had to eat was some old biscuits.
 This did not concern him so much as he was suffering from dysentery and could not eat anything anyway.
 After a short quite time they had to pull back again and by this time his commando had shrunk to about 30 men so Hammar requested leave from the commandant and left for Utrecht and then back to Pretoria.
 There he was offered another ambulance stationed by Amajuba.
 When he arrived there however the railroad to Pretoria was cut off and the British seized Johannesburg and advanced on their position and the Boers fled.
 As he never received his ambulance Hammar decided to start his journey home.

 Dressed in a single set of thin clothes he rode over the entire Transvaal, over Ermelo and Carolina to the railroad in Machadodorp where he arrived on June 20 after ten days in the open.
 At Machadodorp president Krüger had placed his temporary capital, i.e. his railway carriage where he lived.
 Before leaving, which he did the same day, Hammar visited president Krüger a last time.
 From Machadodorp Hammar managed to take a train to Delagoa Bay where he arrived in the clothes he was carrying and no money.
-All his belongings was left in Pretoria.
+All his belongings were left in Pretoria.
 He was saved by some Norwegians he met who gave him money.
 On June 25, 1900, he arrived to Pietermaritzburg to the home of his brother August and his family who was living all this time on the British side of the conflict.

 Hammar went to South Africa with a sympathetic view on the Boers and the Boer cause.
 During the conflict his views changed as he experienced the undisciplined state of their forces, their poorly organized supplies and their general mindset.
 In his accounts he is very critical against all this but as he states in a lecture note: "If some of my statements about the Boers, which has not been flattering, should give you the idea that I, through my personal acquaintance with the Boers, have lost my esteem for them then this is not correct.
 The sympathy for the Boers and their cause, that at the start of the war made me travel down to their help, I still carry to a non lessened degree."